 What is a backup?

-Backups are regional resources that remain within the region that the user specifies at the time of creation.
+Backups are regional resources that remain within the region that you specify at the time of creation.
 You can create backups in the same region as the Filestore instance or in another region for cross-region redundancy.
-Backups are globally addressable and can be used to restore file shares to any GCP region, but they cannot be shared across projects.
+Backups are globally addressable and can be used to restore file shares to any region, but they cannot be shared across projects.

 Backups within a region are created incrementally based on previous backups.
-This means that the first backup you create is a complete copy of the file share, but subsequent backups include only the new or modified data that is not contained in the previous backup.
+The first backup you create is a complete copy of the file share.
+Subsequent backups include only the changes that are not contained in the previous backup.
 Unchanged data contained in previous backups are referenced in, but not copied to, newer backups.
 If an older backup is deleted, its unique data is copied to the next most recent backup and all internal data references are automatically updated.

 Backup creation is instantaneous, but it takes a period that's proportional to the amount of data being copied before the backup is available for use.
 During this period, the backup transitions through three states: